CodaCrew-Code-Labs/PhaserAI/README.md

 # PhaserAI - AI-Powered Conlang Lexicon Tool

 A comprehensive platform for building phonologically-valid constructed languages with AI-powered features, alphabet-to-IPA mapping, and advanced lexicon management.
-Built with modern web technologies and AWS cloud infrastructure.
+Built with modern web technologies, AWS cloud infrastructure, and enterprise-grade backup and disaster recovery capabilities.

 ## 📋 Table of Contents